steph603/Purrito/README.md

 `git clone https://github.com/steph603/Purrito`

-From the application directory, type `bundle install` to install the required Ruby Gems
+From the application directory, type `bundle install` or `sudo bundle install` to install the required Ruby Gems

 Then to run Purrito, type
 `purrito.sh`, or from a zsh or other shell, type `bash purrito.sh`